nikitran/AndroidTraining/README.md

 Describe the use of resources in Android
 		Android studio can use the resources to decided on the most appropriate 			display depending on the users preference.
 Default resources and specific 			resources
 Different resources are used depending on the state of the phone, for example: landscape view, languages, left to right view, night mode
-What is difference between Serializable and Parcelable ?
-Which should you use in Android?
-Serializable is an interface that is a slower process that uses reflection, creating many temporary objects, thats belong java sdk
-Paracelable is a faster method for marshaling objects, it is typically preferred over serializing, that belongs to android sdk, needs to implement some methods.

 ####What is the difference between Service and IntentService?
 How is each used?
 		A service uses the main thread, depends: bound until the bound thing ends. 				started - when its called stop() or stops self, and also depends on